aws/obs-cdi/README.md

 **CDI outputs**: For YCbCr outputs, OBS Studio's pixel format must be set to ```I444```.
 For RGB outputs, the pixel format must be set to ```BGRA (8-bit)```.
 Audio is supported from 1-8 channels, as limited by OBS Studio.
 We have tested this plugin with various frame rates and raster sizes but find that 1080p60 performs the best.

 **CDI sources**: No additional configuration of OBS Studio is required.
-All progressive video CDI sources are supported.
 Up to 8 audio channels are supported, as limited by OBS Studio.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->